aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-drawing-manipulation/convert-cad-drawing-to-raster-image/_index.md

 A2: Yes, Aspose.CAD allows extensive customization of rasterization options, enabling developers to tailor the output based on project requirements.

 ### Q3: Is there a free trial available for Aspose.CAD?
 A3: Yes, you can explore Aspose.CAD's features with a free trial.
-Visit [here](https://releases.aspose.com/) to get started.
+Visit the [Aspose.CAD free trial page](https://releases.aspose.com/) to get started.

 ### Q4: How can I get support for Aspose.CAD?
 A4: For any assistance or queries, visit the Aspose.CAD [support forum](https://forum.aspose.com/c/cad/19).

 ### Q5: Are temporary licenses available for Aspose.CAD?
-A5: Yes, developers can obtain temporary licenses for Aspose.CAD from [this link](https://purchase.aspose.com/temporary-license/).
+A5: Yes, developers can obtain temporary licenses for Aspose.CAD from the [temporary license page](https://purchase.aspose.com/temporary-license/).

 ### Q6: Can I use this method to **convert DWG to PNG** as well?
 A6: Absolutely.
 The same code works for DWG files; just change the source file extension to `.dwg`.